Is Treatment For Histrionic Personality Disorder Treatment Effective?

 Dialectical Behavior Therapy (DBT)

-DBT focuses on improving emotional regulation, interpersonal effectiveness, and distress tolerance.
+DBT focuses on improving emotional control, interpersonal effectiveness, and distress tolerance.
 It can be beneficial for individuals with HPD who struggle with impulsive behavior and intense emotions.

 Psychodynamic Therapy (PDT)